Janusz Michallik

-Janusz Michallik (born April 22, 1966 in Chorzów, Poland) is a Polish-American retired soccer defender, current soccer coach and television sports commentator.
+Janusz Michallik (born April 22, 1966) is a former professional soccer player, coach, and current television sports commentator.
+Born in Poland, he played for the United States national team.

 Youth

-Michallik moved to the United States with his father Krystian, a former Polish national team player, at the age of 16.
+Michallik moved to the United States with his father Krystian, a former Poland national team player, at the age of 16.
 His father had previously spent time in the U.S. in 1976 when he played for the Hartford Bicentennials of the North American Soccer League.
-While Michallik played for the junior Polish national team, he never played for the senior team, making him eligible for the U.S. team once he gained his citizenship.
+While Michallik played in the Poland national youth team, he never played for the senior team, making him eligible for the U.S. team once he gained his citizenship.

 Professional

 In 1983, Michallik began his professional career with Gwardia Warszawa.
 He played 10 games before his family moved to the U.S. In 1984, he signed with the Cleveland Force of the Major Indoor Soccer League (MISL) and played a single season with the team.
 He continued to play indoor soccer with his next two teams, the Louisville Thunder and Canton Invaders of the American Indoor Soccer Association (AISA), winning championships with them both despite only playing one season with each team.
 In 1988, he tried out with the Dallas Sidekicks of MISL, but while he played in the pre-season he was not offered a contract by the team.
 In 1990, Michallik moved to outdoor soccer with the Boston Bolts of the newly established American Professional Soccer League (APSL).
 In the fall of 1990, he signed with the Atlanta Attack of the AISA.
 In 1992, he played for the amateur Gremio Lusitano.
 In 1995, he signed with the Connecticut Wolves of USISL.
 He played several early season games with the Wolves, then went on loan to the New York Centaurs of the A-League.

 In 1996, the Columbus Crew of Major League Soccer drafted Michallik in the 7th Round (61st overall) of the Inaugural MLS draft.
 He played two seasons with the Crew before signing with the New England Revolution on January 16, 1998, for whom he played one season before being released on October 31, 1998.